JeffLong72/wordpress-wp-cli/README.md

 # Installation

+1) Upload the folder "wp-cli-foo" to "wp-content/plugins/wp-cli-foo"
-Upload the folder "WP-CLI Foo" to "wp-content/plugins/wp-cli-foo", then activate the plugin in Wordpress admin area in the "Plugins" section.
+2) Activate the "WP-CLI Foo" plugin in Wordpress admin area in the "Plugins" section.